QingTian1927/SearTxT-and-Texter/README.md

 **Note:** Should the `/pd` command fails for any reason, you can download pandoc directly from the [official website](https://pandoc.org/installing.html) and install it manually.

 ### Running From Source
-Should you want to run SearTxT or Texter directly with the Python Interpreter, make sure that your system satisfies the following prerequisites:
+If you want to run SearTxT or Texter directly with the Python Interpreter, make sure that your system satisfies the following requirements:

 * Python >= `3.10.8`
 * Pip packages (Texter): `pypandoc`, `pdfminer.six`